ibm-cloud-docs/EventStreams/eventstreams156.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Connecting {{site.data.keyword.messagehub}} to IBM MQ using IKS
+# Connecting IBM MQ to {{site.data.keyword.messagehub}} using IKS
 {: #mq_connector}

 The following task walks you through:
 * getting the Kafka Connect runtime running in an IKS cluster
 * starting the MQ Source Connector to copy messages from an IBM MQ source queue to a target Kafka topic in {{site.data.keyword.messagehub}}.

-The Connector consumes batches of messages from Kafka and uploads the message data as objects to a bucket in the Cloud Object Storage service.
+The Connector copies messages from a source IBM MQ queue to a target Kafka topic.

 Complete the following steps to get set up:
 {: shortdesc}